radiantlogic-v8/documentation-new/documentation/context-builder-guide/view-designer.md

 Figure 35: Example Order By Additional Clause for Database Backend

->**Note – use the actual database attribute name in the additional clause, not the remapped virtual name.**
+>[!note] use the actual database attribute name in the additional clause, not the remapped virtual name.

 If your backend is an LDAP server, the value in the additional clause should be the specific LDAP filter that RadiantOne should send prefixed with filter:.
 For example, if the virtual view should be restricted to entries with employeenumber of 11 and a givenName of henry, the following would be the value entered for the additional clause: filter:(&(employeenumber=11)(givenname=henry))

-><span style="color:red">**IMPORTANT NOTES – When entering an LDAP filter in the Additional Clause, keep in mind the following: 1) If there are some re-mapped attributes in your view, use the non-remapped name in the filter 2) Only attributes from the main (primary/source) object can be filtered (attributes from joined/secondary sources cannot comprise the filter).**
+>[!warning] When entering an LDAP filter in the Additional Clause, keep in mind the following: 1) If there are some re-mapped attributes in your view, use the non-remapped name in the filter 2) Only attributes from the main (primary/source) object can be filtered (attributes from joined/secondary sources cannot comprise the filter).

 ##### Stored Procedures

 Database views can call stored procedures instead of using the default functionality for handling inserts, updates, and deletes.

-><span style="color:red">**IMPORTANT NOTE – Once you have declared stored procedures for a database, the standard functionality for inserts, updates, and deletes is no longer used; only the stored procedures are called.**
+>[!warning] Once you have declared stored procedures for a database, the standard functionality for inserts, updates, and deletes is no longer used; only the stored procedures are called.

 To add a stored procedure: